dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 #### Capture traces {.unlisted .unnumbered}

 - Start ETWController.
 - Select the CSwitch profile to track thread wait times along with the other default recording settings.
 Keep the check boxes *"Record mouse clicks"* and *"Take cyclic screenshots"* enabled to be later able to navigate to the slow spots with the help of the screen shots.
-See figure @fig:ETWController_Dialog.
+See Figure @fig:ETWController_Dialog.
  - Press *"Start Recording"*.
  - Download some executable from the internet, unpack it and double click the executable to start it.
  - After that you can stop profiling by pressing the *"Stop Recording"* button.